 What does 1.5 percent of an annual income look like?

 With all costs considered and your spending limits set, it can be tempting to just go and spend your whole budget without any real thought.
 However, before you start spending, it can be beneficial to take the time to do some research: compare and contrast prices on items and see where you can get the best deals.

 Nishank Khanna, CFO of Clarify Capital, stresses that “reviewing sales is essential for the holiday season.
 If you don’t take the time to look up holiday promotions and discounts, you’re leaving money on the table.
 Why pay more for something than you need to?
 Doing your research before making purchases helps markets stay competitive and more importantly, means more money in your pocket.”

 A quick way to easily compare product prices is by simply searching for it in Google.
 The search results should populate various retailers that carry the product, also listing prices and any promotional options available.

 Another helpful option is to download a Google Chrome extension, like Honey, that will search the internet for the best prices and discounts that are available with the online merchant you are visiting at the time.

 When it comes to purchasing your holiday items, you can choose from a variety of payment methods, which is both a blessing and a curse.
-You could choose to shop with just cash, but as online shopping will be the more popular and convenient shopping option due to the COVID-19 pandemic, debit or credit will likely be your two options, with the majority of consumers likely choosing to use their credit cards.
+You could choose to shop with just cash, but debit or credit will likely be your go-to options, with the majority of consumers likely choosing to use their credit cards.

 Shopping with a credit card can be somewhat dangerous, as consumers often spend more with a credit card than they would otherwise.
 However, credit card rewards can be a great way to finance some of your holiday shopping.